paulchambaz/SudokuSolver/README.md

 This is a simple tool to help solve sudokus.
 I coded it to help me to just that.

+This tool is not intended as a complete sudoku solver, but rather as a helper, that does the tedious task.
+It does not implement any 'strong' strategies nor does it implement search.

+In the future I may come back to this tool to make it more useful.

 ![Screenshot of the game](screenshots/screenshot.png)

 ## Usage